The Cruise of the CSS Shenandoah

 – Admiral Raphael Semmes CSN

-From October 1864 to November 1865, Shenandoah carried the Civil War around the globe to the ends of the earth through every extreme of sea and storm.
+From October 1864 to November 1865, Shenandoah carried the conflict around the globe to the ends of the earth through every extreme of sea and storm.

-Her officers were a cross section of the Confederacy from Old Dominion first families through the Deep South aristocracy to a middle-class Missourian: a nephew of Robert E. Lee, a grandnephew of founder George Mason, a son-in-law to Raphael Semmes, grandsons of men who fought at George Washington’s side, and an uncle of Theodore Roosevelt.
+Her officers represented a cross section of the Confederacy from Old Dominion first families through the Deep South aristocracy to a middle-class Missourian: a nephew of Robert E. Lee; a grandnephew of founder George Mason; a son-in-law to Raphael Semmes; grandsons of men who fought at George Washington’s side; an uncle of a young Theodore Roosevelt.

-Shenandoah was a magnificent ship.
-Her commerce-raiding mission was a central component of U.S. Navy heritage and a watery form of asymmetric warfare in the spirit of John Mosby, Bedford Forrest, and W. T. Sherman.
-Shecontributed to the diplomatic maelstrom of the Civil War, as evidenced by a contentious visit to Melbourne, Australia.
+Shenandoah‘s commerce-raiding mission was a central component of U.S. Navy heritage and a watery form of asymmetric warfare in the spirit of John Mosby, Bedford Forrest, and W. T. Sherman.
+She contributed to the diplomatic maelstrom of the Civil War, as evidenced by a contentious visit to Melbourne, Australia.

 Later, at the Pacific island of Pohnpei, Southern gentlemen enjoyed a tropical holiday while their country lay dying, mingling with an exotic warrior society that was more like them than they knew.
 Their observations looking back from the most remote and alien surroundings imaginable, along with the viewpoints of those they encountered, provide unique perspectives of the conflict.